 We get it: defining yourself to a genre is sometimes not your vibe.
 But people will still try and put you in a genre, so it can be helpful to figure out which genre you belong in.
 “Each genre usually comes with it’s own tropes, style and trends,” says Daniel.
 “It’s good to look into and be aware of these.”

 As with genre, people will most likely compare you to other artists whether you want it or not.
 So defining yourself, your competitors, or similar artists can help you stand out amongst them.
 Your fans want to be able to relate to you, so think about what story you want to tell.
 How do you want your fans to feel when engaging with you?
 Give your listeners a reason to listen to your music instead of another similar artist in your genre.

-Once this is defined, you can start choosing or designing your typography, colors, logo and any other visual elements that will live as part of your artist brand.
+Once this is defined, you can start choosing or designing your typography, colors, logo, and any other visual elements that will live as part of your artist brand.
 Try using an online service that connects you with talented designers if you want to outsource to get your logo made.
 Two great alternatives for this are Fiverr and Upwork.